lmaurits/BEASTling/docs/tutorial.rst

     $ beastling --prior ie_vocabulary.conf

-Instead of creating a beastling.xml file, this will create a file named beastling_prior.xml.
-This file will contain the configuration for a BEAST analysis which is identical to the one specified in ie_vocabulary.conf, but it will sample from the prior.
+Instead of creating a `beastling.xml` file, this will create a file named `beastling_prior.xml`.
+This file will contain the configuration for a BEAST analysis which is identical to the one specified in `ie_vocabulary.conf`, but it will sample from the prior.
 When you run it with:

     $ beast beastling_prior.xml

-The output files will be a beastling_prior.log and beastling_prior.nex, and these can be interpreted in precisely the same way as the regular log files.
+The output files will be `beastling_prior.log` and `beastling_prior.nex`, and these can be interpreted in precisely the same way as the regular log files.

 How long should I run my chains?
 --------------------------------